by Staff Writer

 In 1993, Weaver also founded the Institute for Ecolonomics.
 Ecolonomics is a combination of the words "ecology" and "economics."
 It derives its meaning from both of these concepts.
 The basis of the Institute is the understanding that without a basic respect for the ecology of earth, there will be nothing upon which to build an economy.
 "The whole thrust of the Institute of Ecolonomics is to create a sustainable source of energy that is clean and inexhaustible and economically feasible."
 The foundation aims to research and teach ways in which the economy can continue to thrive in concord with ecological considerations.

 It has been reported that gasoline consumption in the U.S. and Canada is nine times that of the rest of the world.
-Dennis Weaver is actively seeking a solution to this problem.
+Dennis Weaver actively sought a solution to this problem.
 In 2001, Weaver set out to raise awareness of the importance of alternative fuel systems for automobiles.
-To do this, he organized the Drive for Life in which he drove from Los Angeles to Denver in a Toyota Prius.
+To do this, he organized the Drive for Life, in which he drove from Los Angeles to Denver in a Toyota Prius.
 The Prius is one of the first cars that use both gas-powered combustible engine and an electric engine powered by a battery.

 "What are we going to do today that will allow the next generation and the generation after that to also enjoy the things we're enjoying?"
 Weaver has said.
 "I think that is a responsibility we have and a matter of conscience."